lcov29/knowledgeBase/IT/SoftwareDevelopment/Languages/JavaScript/DataStructures/javascript_array.md

 ##### **findIndex()**

-Returns index of the **first** element that matches the specified findFunction.
+Returns index of the **first** element that matches the specified matcher function.
 Returns `-1` when there are no matches.

 ```javascript